ammayathrajeshnair/awsroles/README.md

 The purpose of these Ansible roles are to create the complete infrastructure over AWS using Ansible, which include:

-- EC2 Key Pair
+- EC2 Key
-- Security Groups for EC2,RDS and ELB with tags
+- ELB
-- RDS instance

 I have also written so really small plugins to get the desired information.